 Along the way, we’ll also offer suggestions for warming up a cold room.
 Whether that’s fixing up your heating system or finding some alternate solutions, you’ll soon feel toasty and warm in every room of your house.

-As you move along the perimeter of the room, open any grilles that you find shut.
-If they aren’t shut and you can’t locate any obstructions blocking the vents, you’ll have to inspect your ductwork.
+If they aren’t shut and you can’t locate any obstructions blocking the vents, you’ll have to inspect your HVAC system ductwork.
 Some ductwork contains dampers which alter the airflow in your home.
 They’re usually equipped with a damper handle.

 You can perform a building pressurization test with nothing more than a stick of incense.
 On a particularly windy day, turn off your combustion appliances and shut all windows, fireplace flues and exterior doors.
 Turn on any exhaust fans which blow air outside, light your incense and begin the inspection.